US AI Compliance

 Texas RAIGA, Illinois HB 3773, California ADMT rules — all live

 38 states enacted AI legislation in 2025.
-Four major state AI compliance regimes are now fully enforceable.
+Three major state AI compliance regimes are now fully enforceable, and Colorado's SB 26-189 follows on 1 January 2027.
 If you haven't built your compliance framework yet, you're already behind.

 2026 onwards